Diary of a Network Geek

 Loompanics Going Out of Business

-Filed under: Criticism, Marginalia, and Notes,Deep Thoughts,Fun,News and Current Events,The Network Geek at Home,Things to Read — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 12:56 pm for you boring, normal people.
+Filed under: Criticism, Marginalia, and Notes,Deep Thoughts,Fun,News and Current Events,The Network Geek at Home,Things to Read — Posted by the Network Geek during the Hour of the Horse which is around lunchtime or 12:56 pm for you boring, normal people.

 This probably won’t mean much to most of my readers.